Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

 Ministry of Telecommunications well in advance of your planned arrival.
 Equipment brought in without prior clearance is likely to be confiscated.

 The use of drones, for any purpose, is illegal in Egypt.
 If you take a drone to Egypt, it will be confiscated on arrival.

 If you arrive in Egypt by road, your vehicle may be subject to pest control measures.
-Comply with instructions from local officials.
+Follow the instructions of local authorities.

-If you travel from a region where there is a risk of yellow fever transmission, you'll need a valid yellow fever vaccination certificate for entry to Egypt.
+If you arrive in Egypt from a region where there's a risk of yellow fever transmission, you'll need a valid yellow fever vaccination certificate for entry.

 Other formalities - exit

 Egyptian immigration authorities may require proof that children of Egyptian fathers have their father's approval to leave Egypt before the children are allowed to depart.

 In March 2017, the UK government announced new restrictions on carrying electronic devices for passengers travelling from or through Egypt to the UK.
 More information:

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.